1. Introduction

 with torch.no_grad():

-# Consistency loss - ensures student matches teacher's output
+# Consistency loss: Ensure student prediction matches teacher's target state

 optimizer.zero_grad()